neondatabase/website/content/docs/introduction/monitoring-page.md

 The dashboard displays metrics for the selected **Branch** and **Compute endpoint**.
 Use the drop-down menus to view metrics for a different branch or compute endpoint.
 Use the **Refresh** button to update the displayed metrics.

-If you have a new project, branch, or compute endpoint, or there has not been much activity, charts may display a `There is not enough metrics data for this compute` message.
+If there has not been much activity, charts may display this message: `There is not enough metrics data for this compute`.
 In this case, try again later after more usage data has been collected.

 <Admonition type="note">
-The values and plotted lines in many graphs report zero (or go to `0`) during periods when compute endpoint is not active.
-For example, **RAM**, **CPU**, and **Database size** values and plotted lines go to `0` when a compute transitions to an idle state due to being autosuspended after a period of activity.
+The values and plotted lines in your graphs may go to `0` during periods when your compute endpoint is not active.
+For example, **RAM**, **CPU**, and **Database size** values lines go to `0` when a compute transitions to an idle state due to being suspended after a period of activity.
 </Admonition>

 ### RAM